gaultier/blog/a_subtle_data_race_in_go.md

 path=/ rate_limit_enabled=no
 ```

 *The actual output could vary from machine to machine due to the data race.
 This is what I have observed on one machine.
-Reading the Go memory model, another legal behavior in this case could be immediately aborting the program.
-No symptoms at all is not possible, as we'll see later.*
+Reading the Go memory model, another legal behavior in this case could be to immediately abort the program.
+No symptoms at all is not possible.
+The only question is when the race will manifest.
+When receiving lots of HTTP requests, it might not happen right after the first request.
+See the 'Conclusion and recommendations' section for more information.*

 The third log is definitely wrong.
 We would have expected: